bengras/goboek.nl/content/pages/services.md

 Date: 2014-09-16 10:38
 Summary: Service availability

-Ben is for hire for consulting, subject to availability.
-CV available on request.
+I am for hire for consulting, subject to availability.
 Expertise is in systems programming of many kinds.

+I have consulted for several other companies in the past on software projects.

+Contact me for expertise inquiries, CV, portfolio or references.

 Some links to other resources of mine: